abu-compbio/netcentric/README.md

 ### **ME Evaluations Based on Corrections via TSN**

-In the main article it was discussed under the section "ME Evaluations Based on Corrections via TSN".
+In the main article it was discussed under the section "ME Evaluations Based on Corrections via TSN". (c: cancer type, t: threshold, m: methods, ti: tissue, th: tsn threshold).
-(c: cancer type, t: threshold, m: methods, ti: tissue, th: tsn threshold) As output, you get tables with all analysis results in NetCentric/tsn_results.
+As output, you get tables with all analysis results in NetCentric/tsn_results.

 ```bash